 We spend so much of our lives thinking about ourselves—seeing only from our perspective, how things affect us, what we want or don't want, what makes us feel good, or what brings us joy.
 But how often do we stop to shift our perspective, to see and learn these answers from another's point of view?
 Our family, significant others, teachers, friends, acquaintances?
 How often do we pause to see the world from beyond our own selves?

 It can be tough to do as we are creatures of habit and lifelong habits take patience and practice to transform.
 But it's a way of seeing, one that if we can learn even a little bit of, that can transform our lives for the better.
 While I'm still learning to implement many of the strategies below, I believe the lessons learned through their practice will bring greater joy and depth to our relationships.

-Here are some ways we can practice selflessness today:
+Here are 7 ways we can practice selflessness today:

 - Practice Giving Things You Want for Yourself to Others.
 Start small (e.g., the last bite of your favorite dessert or, for me, the last sip of my afternoon tea).
-I'm sure this comes more easily for all of our parent readers, but for the rest of us, we aren't forced to put another person's life and needs before our own on a daily basis, so it can be easy to forget to do or even think about.
+This may come more easily for our readers with kids, but for the rest of us, we aren't forced to put another person's life and needs before our own on a daily basis, so it can be easy to forget to do or even think about.
 Find one way to give something you want to those you care about today and see how great it makes you feel!

 - Learn to Let Go.
 Learn to let go of the need to be in control, the need to protect yourself from every situation or to ensure that it's always enjoyable for you, and see where focusing on others takes you.
 I've found that the situations I have the most resistance to are the ones where I truly gain the most by showing up and allowing whatever arises to be.
 You might be surprised what the journey holds if you let go and simply go with the flow!